-Government Blocks Automatic Release Of Man Who Killed His Wife With A Claw Hammer
+Government Blocks Release of BA Captain Who Killed Wife with Claw Hammer

-In a recent development, the government has intervened to block the automatic release of Robert Brown, a former British Airways captain who killed his wife, Joanna Simpson, with a claw hammer back in October 2010.
-Simpson, aged 46 at the time, was brutally bludgeoned to death by Brown in their Ascot, Berkshire home.
+The government has stepped in to stop the automatic release of Robert Brown, a former British Airways captain who gruesomely killed his wife with a claw hammer in 2010.
+Brown was set to walk free after serving half his 26-year prison sentence for manslaughter.

-“I made a commitment to Joanna’s family that I would give this case my closest personal attention,” Chalk stated.
+“I made a commitment to Joanna’s family that I would give this case my closest personal attention,” said Chalk.
 “Having reviewed all the information available to me, I have blocked Brown’s automatic release and referred this case to the Parole Board using powers we introduced to protect the public from the most dangerous offenders.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.